arachnidlabs/arachnidlabs.github.com/source/_posts/2013-05-30-announcing-re-load-v2.markdown

 categories: reload
 ---

+Re:load 2 is now available for preorder!
+See <a href="http://www.arachnidlabs.com/blog/2013/06/09/re-load-2-now-available-for-preorder/">this post</a> for details.

 <a href="https://www.tindie.com/products/arachnidlabs/reload-the-simple-robust-affordable-dummy-load/">Re:load</a>, Arachnid Labs' DC dummy load project, has been hugely - and somewhat unexpectedly - popular.
 When I first listed it, I expected to get 10, maybe even 20 preorders; instead there were over 100.
 Since then, it's continued to sell well, and we're now nearly out of kits - the regular Re:load just sold out, and stock for Epic Re:loads is almost as scarce.

 Clearly the time for a new run has arrived, and what better time to make some improvements?
 The basic premise and design of the Re:load has proven to be fundamentally sound, but there's always a few improvements that can be made.
 I've taken the best suggestions and ideas from the community along with a few of my own, and put them together when designing version 2.